-Sweet and Sour Sauce is the classic tangy and sweet dipping sauce of Chinese takeout restaurants that has just six ingredients and in less than 10 minutes!
+Sweet and Sour Sauce is the classic tangy sweet dipping sauce of Chinese restaurants with just six ingredients ready in less than 10 minutes!

-This is a classic version of your favorite sauce.
-I also made a Panda Express Sweet and Sour Sauce if you’re looking for that distinct flavor.
-That sauce is based on a completely different recipe using white vinegar and plain sugar while this is sweet and sour pineapple juice recipe with brown sugar and rice vinegar as the base.
+This is a classic version of your favorite takeout sauce.
+You can also try making a Panda Express Sweet and Sour Sauce if you’re looking for that distinct flavor.
+That sauce is based on a completely different recipe using white vinegar and plain sugar, while this is sweet and sour pineapple juice recipe with brown sugar and rice vinegar as the base.
 Because of the white vinegar in the Panda Express version, the flavors in that recipe are much sharper than the flavors in this one.

 Sweet and Sour Sauce is as easy as bringing a few ingredients including pineapple juice, brown sugar, and soy sauce to a boil before adding a cornstarch slurry to the mixture to thicken it.
 The classic red color from sweet and sour sauce comes from red food coloring (which is completely optional).

 YES, absolutely.
-I do have a Sweet and Sour Chicken on the blog but this recipe for the sauce would be a perfect swap for the sauce in the recipe.
+There is a Sweet and Sour Chicken on the site but this recipe for the sauce would be a perfect swap for the sauce in the recipe.
 If you have tempura battered chicken or pork, all you have to do is quickly sauté some onion and bell pepper chunks with come pineapple chunks and toss it with this sauce.

 - Crispy Sesame Chicken

 - Easy Mongolian Beef

 - Panda Express Recipes… every single one in fact: Panda Express Recipes Index